Thoughts on Economic Collapse

 9/17/2001: Wall street opens for trading for the first time after the terrorist attack.
 The DJIA dropped 684.8 points in one day.
 In terms of point loss, the drop was the largest in history.
 In terms of percentage, it ranks 17th all-time.
 (Source:Wikipedia) The day on the Hebrew calendar is 29 Elul.

 9/29/2008: On this day, congress failed to approve a bail-out of Wall Street.
 The DJIA dropped 777.7 points.
-In terms of points it was largest drop in history.
+In terms of points, it was the largest drop in history.
 In terms of percentage, it ranks 20th all-time.
 The day on the Hebrew calendar is 29 Elul.

 Based on the fact that the two biggest losses (in terms of points lost by the DJIA) happened on 29 Elul, and the fact that they happened exactly 7 years apart on the Hebrew calendar, Cahn believes that the next drop in the Dow is due to happen exactly seven years from the last one.
 He says the date of the next 29th day of Elul, which is 7 years after the last market correction is September 13, 2015.
 According to the Rabi, we should see another big market correction on this date.